 The amendments are effective for annual reporting periods beginning on or after January 1, 2024 and must be applied retrospectively.
 The Group is currently assessing the impact the amendments will have on current practice and whether existing loan agreements may require renegotiation.

-- Amendments to PFRS 16, Lease Liability in a Sale and Leaseback
+- Amendments to PFRS 16, Lease Liability in a Sale and Leaseback - Amendments to PAS 7 and PFRS 7, Disclosures: Supplier Finance Arrangements

 Effective beginning on or after January 1, 2025